ZizOsher/Robo-Grandmizer/README.md

 # Robo-Grandmizer

 To compile run:
 mkdir build && cd build
 make

 To run the program run:
+cd ..
-player simple_player.cfg
+player player_simple.cfg

+In new terminal:
 cd build
-simple_client
+./client